-Trump says he has 'good energy' with Kim Jong Un, trusts him to denuclearize North Korea
+Trump says he has ‘good energy’ with Kim Jong Un, trusts him to denuclearize North Korea

 Trump noted his words of “love” for Kim were just a figure of speech.

-After Stahl compared the overtures to an "embrace," Trump responded: “Let it be an embrace.
-Let it be whatever it is to get the job done,” he added.
+After Stahl compared the overtures to an “embrace,” Trump responded: “Let it be an embrace.
+Let it be whatever it is to get the job done.”

 Despite holding a summit on denuclearization with Trump in June in Singapore, Kim has yet to provide a convincing sign that he’s ready to deal away his nuclear weapons, which he may see as his strongest guarantee of survival.